 The aim of the scheme is to enable students and researchers to go to an event they would not usually have the opportunity to attend, then disseminate what they have learnt to others within the field.
 This could be in the form of blogs or social media activity during the summer school, a report on their experience, a podcast or a presentation/workshop at their own institution.

-Deadline for applications: Monday 11 March, midnight
+Deadline for applications: midnight, Monday 24 Feb

-Bursary holders should:
+Bursary holders should be:

-be a doctoral, MPhil, masters’ or undergraduate student in full-time or part-time education, or
+a doctoral, MPhil, masters’ or undergraduate student in full-time or part-time education, or

 Applicants are required to provide:

-A short statement of their intended use of digital techniques in their area of research and the benefits they expect from attending DHOxSS 2019.
+A short statement of their intended use of digital techniques in their area of research and the benefits they expect from attending DHOxSS 2020.
 (Max 250 words.)

 A statement on how they would share what they have learned at the summer school within their institution or the wider Digital Humanities community eg a blog, workshop, presentation, report, social media posts or podcast/video.